keatinge/webhook-replay/README.md

 # What is webhook-replay?
-webhook-replay is a project built to make it easier to develop and test webhooks with services that don't allow you to send test requests.
+Webhook-replay is a project built to make it easier to develop and test webhooks with services that don't allow you to send test requests.
 In a nutshell, it's like https://requestbin.com but also allows you to replay incoming requests, sending them to a url of your choosing.